descawed/galsdk/README.md

   consumables).
 Medicine items do not have 3D models.
 - **Model** - This tab allows viewing of all the games 3D models.
 This includes actor and item models that are visible on previous tabs, as well as "Other" models which are either unused or appear as movable objects in the game world.
   You can right-click on a model in the list to export.
+See the documentation for the Actor tab for details on how animations work on this tab and how they affect exporting.
 - **Art** - This tab allows viewing and exporting of all known images in the game except for backgrounds and model textures (which are available on other tabs).
 The exact organization of images on this tab varies depending on your game version.
 You can right-click on an image in the list to export.